Ditronics-Tz/Smart-Acess/new.md

 # Smart Access User Management API Documentation

 ## Overview
-This document covers the new user management endpoints added to the Smart Access authentication system.
-These endpoints provide administrators with complete control over user accounts.
+This document covers the complete authentication and user management endpoints for the Smart Access system.
+These endpoints provide administrators with full control over registration officers and authentication flow.

 ## Base URL
 ```